Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `highlight <GUID> [duration] [<color>]`

 Highlights specified component.
-You may specify a <duration> in seconds, and a <color>.
+You may specify a &lt;duration&gt; in seconds, and a &lt;color&gt;.

 ## `host_game`